 Here’s an easy combination that works wonders for nearly any applicable use.
 Open Sans is one of—if not the—most versatile fonts in the entire collection of Google Fonts.
 It’s extremely easy to read in large blocks of text, while still being striking enough for headlines.

 I can’t foresee any scenario where Open Sans would be a poor choice.
 Unless you’re looking specifically for a serif font, I think this one will serve most any business, blog, landing page, or web app perfectly.

 Oswald is a great font for headlines no matter the font-weight or use of caps.
-Its condensed nature helps it grab attention and pop, but it also makes for a pleasant text as your main body’s font.
+Its condensed nature helps it grab attention and pop, but it also makes for a pleasantly unique text as your main body’s font.

 This pairing works well for professionals dealing with high-end clientele, such as attorneys, real estate agencies, or even upscale boutiques.
-The versatility of Oswald and the timelessness of Droid Serif make for great product description text where it’s important to emphasize an item of premium quality.
+The versatility of Oswald and the classical look of EB Garamond make for great product description text where it’s important to emphasize an item of premium quality.

 Montserrat is a favorite among designers for its versatility and simplicity, and Merriweather pairs wonderfully with its contrasting style and easy readability.
 Feel free to interchange them as headlines or paragraph text—they both work great as either!